 If you’re currently carrying credit card debt, focus on trying to pay it down as much as possible.
 That way, if you find yourself in a pinch, you can take a cash advance on your credit card and not find yourself in a Money Mart.
 The hard reality is that this too is a cycle of debt, but at a much lower cost than resorting to predatory payday loans.

 We like to view these articles as “the crash course you never got in school.”
 Our aim is to educate and equip our community with the knowledge and tools they need to develop financial literacy, and most importantly, autonomy.

-In addition, we’re piloting Early Payroll for our users receiving their CERB by direct deposit to their KOHO prepaid Visa account very soon.
-That means accessing $100 of your money three days prior to your paycheque with no fees, no interest, and no strings attached.
-For the rest of our community, set up direct deposit with KOHO, and soon you’ll be able to withdraw $100 three days earlier than your next pay day.
+In addition, we’ve launched Early Payroll for our users receiving a direct deposit to their KOHO prepaid Visa account.
+This means accessing $100 of your money prior to your next paycheque with no interest and no strings attached.
 When your paycheque is deposited into your account, we’ll remove the loaned $100 direct from your account.
-Only the $100 you borrowed, no fees or interest.
+We’ve launched two types: Early Payroll Free and Early Payroll Instant.
+Free gives you access to $100 up to 3 days before your next paycheque and the Early Payroll Instant gives you access anytime and financial coaching for 15 days.
 We hope this can help Canadians make payments on time, avoid NSF fees, credit debt, or having to resort to payday loans.